Diesel locomotive: Transmission types

-Unlike steam engines, internal combustion engines require a transmission to power the wheels.
-The engine must be allowed to continue to run when the locomotive is stopped.

 Diesel–mechanical

 A diesel–mechanical locomotive uses a mechanical transmission in a fashion similar to that employed in most road vehicles.
-This type of transmission is generally limited to low-powered, low speed shunting (switching) locomotives, lightweight multiple units and self-propelled railcars.
+This type of transmission is generally limited to low-powered, low-speed shunting (switching) locomotives, lightweight multiple units and self-propelled railcars.

 The mechanical transmissions used for railroad propulsion are generally more complex and much more robust than standard-road versions.
 There is usually a fluid coupling interposed between the engine and gearbox, and the gearbox is often of the epicyclic (planetary) type to permit shifting while under load.
-Various systems have been devised to minimise the break in transmission during gear changing; e.g., the S.S.S. (synchro-self-shifting) gearbox used by Hudswell Clarke.
+Various systems have been devised to minimise the break in transmission during gear changing, such as the S.S.S. (synchro-self-shifting) gearbox used by Hudswell Clarke.

 Diesel–mechanical propulsion is limited by the difficulty of building a reasonably sized transmission capable of coping with the power and torque required to move a heavy train.
-A number of attempts to use diesel–mechanical propulsion in high power applications have been made (e.g., the 1500 kW British Rail 10100 locomotive), although none have proved successful in the end.
+A number of attempts to use diesel–mechanical propulsion in high power applications have been made (for example, the 1500 kW British Rail 10100 locomotive), though only few have proven successful (such as the 1342 kW DSB Class MF).